 Mia Edidin – Adjusting to Parenthood

 Mia Edidin is a Licensed Independent Clinical Social Worker.
 Mia facilitates,Adjusting to Parenting, a new parent drop in group in Wallingford where we laugh and cry about all the amazing and terrifying things about parenthood together.
 She has a private practice in Wallingford, and is the Program Manager at Postpartum Support International of WA.
-Mia’s daughter is 15 and thinks Mia is best mom ever!
+Mia’s daughter thinks she is best mom ever!

 Shawna Gamache is a former newspaper reporter and co-founder of the local blog Moms Alive.
 She is mama to Ruby, 3, and Quinn, 5, and is expecting a third daughter later this summer.
 No, she was not trying for a boy.
 In her quiet moments, Shawna loves writing, knitting and avoiding eye contact with her laundry pile.

 Anjelica Malone is the author of Milk Boss 101: The Modern Breastfeeding Journal and Guide.
 She is also a Certified Lactation Educator Counselor, birth and postpartum doula, and a Childbirth Educator serving women in the Seattle area, where she lives with her husband, two Little Women, and their mini-dachshund, Aoki.
 Visit www.AnjelicaMalone.com to book her services or read her writings, which focus on encouraging women to embrace their passions and equipping them to navigate motherhood in the way that’s most natural to them.